DaJoelATT/DaJoelATT/README.md

 - 👋 Hi, I’m @DaJoelATT
 - 👀 I’m interested in The Python Course
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Um.
-Snakes, long, constrictor, that are not a boa.
+- 💞️ I’m looking to collaborate on Snakes, long, constrictor, that are not a boa.
-- 📫 How to reach me smoke signals.
+- 📫 How to reach me ...
+Yeah, probably not.

 <!---
 DaJoelATT/DaJoelATT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.